 When it is specified in the catalogue that the house is fenced, it does not mean that the fence can be closed so pets can run freely on the grounds without being on leash.

-All distance indications are estimated measures in linear distance from the property to the closest shore/coast (sea, fjord, river or lake) and should only be considered as means of orientation.
+All distance indications are estimated measures in linear distance from the property to the closest shore/coast (sea, fjord or lake) and should only be considered as means of orientation.
 Not necessarily the nearest beach or swimming facility.

 The distance stated for grocery shopping states the distance to the nearest grocery store, mini market or supermarket.
-Please note that some stores are only open during the peak season and that the distance to the nearest stores might be considerably longer in the middle season and off-season.
-NOVASOL cannot be held accountable for stores or restaurants closing down.
+Please note that some stores are only open during the peak season and that the distance to the nearest stores might be considerable longer in the middle season and off-season.
+Novasol cannot be held accountable for stores or restaurants closing down.

 Pets are allowed in holiday homes when indicated by a dog symbol.
 If you wish to bring your pets, please inform us of this when booking the holiday home.
 Please bring all necessary vaccination documentation (ask your veterinarian).

 Please note that you initially only are allowed to bring two pets with you to the holiday home.
 However, in Southern Europe only one pet is allowed, unless anything else is stated.
 Should you want to bring additional pets, this can only happen, by us asking the holiday home owner for his/her explicit consent.

 NOVASOL takes no responsibility for injuries to the horse during transportation to and from the holiday home or damages to the interior of the house and buildings.
 We recommend that you take out liability insurance before arrival.

 Few holiday home owners want their houses to remain smoke-free.
 This will be indicated as a non-smoking holiday home in the description and the holiday home owner might highlight this in the holiday home.

 NOVASOL cannot guarantee or control that the smoking ban is being kept but we strongly request that guests respect the ban.